malaise/ada/README.txt

      cheque, credit card (defered) and transfer operations.

 Agite (3)::
      GUI for Git on 'Afpx', directory oriented.
-Access to history and external diff tool.
+Implements all basic actions with GIT.

 Als (2)::
      Lists, more or less the "ls" way, files and directories.
 Allow selection